alejandrasaravia/INST-377-Project-Deliverable/README.md

 The target browsers for our web application include both iOS and Android platforms.
 It will be accessible through all major mobile web browsers such as Safari (for iOS) and Google Chrome or Firefox (for Android).

 Developer Manual
-This manual is intended to explain to future delvopers how to install this web application, how to run the application on a server, running test.
+This manual is intended to explain to future developers how to install this web application, run it on a server, and run tests.

 System Requirments